-MAT 321 - Numerical Analysis and Scientific Computing - Spring 2023
+MAT 321 - Numerical Analysis and Scientific Computing - Fall 2025

 Instructor: Marc Aurèle Gilles